jlonardi/igp-DnM/doc/readme.txt

 - minigun sounds don't keep playing if game is paused while player was firing
 - sound of player hitting ground after jump is now always played correctly
 - sprinting doesn't continue after cooldown period automatically
-- epic story's next-button is now correctly shown after returning from game level
+- story's next-button is now correctly shown after returning from game level

 improvements:
 - there is now a delay after player has been killed or treaure has been stolen
+- player drops to the groumd when killed
 - game now tells player when treasure has been fully stolen
 - dead dragon ragdoll improvements
 - game has now a difficulty setting